Artcs1/Artcs1.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <p align="justify">
-I am a PhD student in the Computer Science department at <a href="https://www.stonybrook.edu/">Stony Brook University</a>, advised by <a href="https://paolacascante.com/">Prof. Paola Cascante-Bonilla</a> and part of the <a href="https://paolacascante.com/lab/">SPEL lab</a>.
+I am a Peruvian Researcher and currently I am a PhD student in the Computer Science department at <a href="https://www.stonybrook.edu/">Stony Brook University</a>, advised by <a href="https://paolacascante.com/">Prof. Paola Cascante-Bonilla</a> and part of the <a href="https://paolacascante.com/lab/">SPEL lab</a>.
 My research is focused on Computer Vision and Natural Language Processing.
 Before this, I was an assistant researcher at the Federal University of Rio Grande do Sul.
 </p>

 <p align="justify">
 In 2022, I obtained my Master's in Computer Science from <a href="http://www.ufrgs.br/ufrgs/inicial">Federal University of Rio Grande do Sul</a>, where I worked with <a href="https://www.inf.ufrgs.br/~crjung/">Prof. Claudio Rosito Jung</a> at the Department of Informatics.
 Our research focused on problems related to spherical images and oriented object detectors.
 Previously, I obtained a Bachelor of Science in Computer Science from <a href="https://www.unitru.edu.pe/">National University of Trujillo</a>.
 During my undergraduate studies, I did an exchange program for a year at the <a href="https://www.icmc.usp.br/en/">University of São Paulo (ICMC)</a>.
 </p>

+**Research Interest:** Computer Vision, Natural Language Processing, Diversity and Inclusion Problems.

 # 🔥 News
 - *2025.07*: &nbsp;🎉🎉 One paper accepted at **COLM'25**!